portworx/px-docs/portworx-on-aws-asg.md

 This document explains specific functionality that Portworx provides to easily integrate your auto scaling environment with your PX cluster and optimally manage stateful applications across a variable number of nodes in the cluster.

-## Configure and Launch the Auto Scaling Group
+## Configure the Auto Scaling Group
 Use [this](http://docs.aws.amazon.com/autoscaling/latest/userguide/GettingStartedTutorial.html) tutorial to set up an auto scaling group.

 ### Create an AMI